 Diet and Nutrition Information

-The Sports Medicine staff works with Sue A. James, MS, RD, LDN of Pinnacle Health and Wellness and the Strength and Conditioning staff to assist and monitor our student athletes with their dietary or nutritional needs throughout the pre-season, in-season, and off-season.
+The Sports Medicine staff are available to assist and monitor our student athletes with their dietary or nutritional needs throughout the pre-season, in-season, and off-season.

 The following are some general tips to follow for student-athletes eating on the road:

 - Order pancakes, French toast, muffins, toast, cereal, fruit, and juices.

 - Request that toast, pancakes, etc. be served without butter or margarine.
 Use small amounts of syrup, jelly, and jam.